Arto Annila, Dr., Prof.

 · Nykyteoriain vajavaisuuksien syistä Tieteessä tapahtuu 2016 34, 56-57.

 The principle of least action was already early on thought of as a powerful way to make sense of various complex phenomena just as of simple matters.
 It says that a difference in energy of any kind will level off in least time.
-The naturalistic tenet attributes everything that exists with energy and time as properties, and describes all systems consuming free energy in least time.
-The natural principle in the form of an equation of motion, derived from statistical mechanics of open systems, yields the aforementioned scale-free patterns and reveals that evolution is inherently a non-determinate and path-dependent process, in other words, it yields history.
+The naturalistic tenet attributes everything that exists with energy and time, and describes all systems consuming free energy in least time.
+The natural principle in the form of an equation of motion, derived from statistical mechanics of open systems, yields the aforementioned scale-free patterns and reveals that evolution is inherently a non-determinate and path-dependent process, thus, it yields history.

 Science by submerging in specialties supplies us with detailed information and by unravelling universalities it endows us with insight and thorough understanding.
 Indeed, when our delusions of uniqueness have narrowed, our worldview has widened toward the entirety.